rahulgkatre/kotlin-matrix/README.md

 - Inverse (using Gaussian elimination) and determinants (using LU)

-Inter-matrix operations (and inter-complex, inter-fraction, etc.) are handled by the basic operators (+, -, *) while other operations are package wide functions that can be called after `import matrix.*` has been added to the top of your file.
-I will be adding further instructions to incoporate this package into Kotlin projects.
+Inter-matrix operations (and inter-complex, inter-fraction, etc.) are handled by the basic operators (+, -, *) while other operations are package wide functions that can be called after `import matrix.*` has been added to the top of your file and the module has been incporated into your project.